d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 # Distributions
 :label:`sec_distributions`

-Now that we have learned how to work with probability in both the discrete and the continuous setting, let us get to know some of the common distributions encountered.
+Now that we have learned how to work with probability in both the discrete and the continuous setting, let's get to know some of the common distributions encountered.
 Depending on the area of machine learning, we may need to be familiar with vastly more of these, or for some areas of deep learning potentially none at all.
 This is, however, a good basic list to be familiar with.
-Let us first import some common libraries.
+Let's first import some common libraries.

 ```{.python .input}
 %matplotlib inline